Lab: Pynq Memory Mapped IO (s_axilite)

 Download an appropriate image for your board from here and write it to your micro SD Card (PYNQ-Z2 setup instructions).
 It is recommended to use a dedicated software, e.g. Win32 Disk Imager to burn the .img file to the SD card instead of a simple copy-paste operation, if you find the board cannot booted properly.
 If you set the jumpers correctly, the boot process should not take more than a few minutes.

 Use the ethernet cable to connect the board to your machine, and set the static address as stated in the PYNQ-Z2 tutorial.
-Connect the JTAG port on the board with your machine using MicroUSB line, and use serial communication software (like PuTTY or Serial Port Unility) to access the command-line-tools (The picture below is for demo only, you don’t need to run those commands).
+Optional: Connect the JTAG port on the board with your machine using MicroUSB line, and use serial communication software (like PuTTY or Serial Port Unility) to access the command-line-tools (The picture below is for demo only, you don’t need to run those commands).
 This is especially useful for fixing Linux-related issues of the board.

 Make sure the .bit file and the .hwh file have the same name.
 In this case, we name them “design_1_wrapper.bit” and “design_1_wrapper.hwh”.